ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

           throw peg$buildException(null, peg$maxFailExpected, peg$maxFailPos);
                 ^
     SyntaxError: Expected " " or end of input but "e" found.

--   $ expression

-    Try to match the expression.
-If the match succeeds, .

--   `label : expression`

-    -   Match the expression and remember its match result under given `label`.

-    -   The label must be a JavaScript identifier.

-    -   Labeled expressions are useful together with actions, where saved match results can be accessed by action’s JavaScript code.

--   `expression1 expression2 ... expressionn`

-    Match a sequence of expressions and return their match results in an array.

--   `expression { action }`

-    -   Match the expression.
-If the match is successful, run the `action`, otherwise consider the match failed.

-    -   The `action` is a piece of JavaScript code that is executed as if it was inside a function.

-    -   It gets the match results of labeled expressions in preceding expression as its arguments.

-    -   The action should return some JavaScript value using the `return` statement.

-    -   This value is considered match result of the preceding expression.

-    -   To indicate an error, the code inside the action can invoke the `expected` function, which makes the parser throw an exception.

-        The function takes one parameter — a `description` of what was expected at the current position.
-This` description` will be used as part of a message of the thrown exception.

-    -   The code inside an action can also invoke the `error` function, which also makes the parser throw an exception.
-The function takes one parameter — an `error` message.
-This message will be used by the thrown exception.

-    -   The code inside the action can access all variables and functions defined in the initializer at the beginning of the grammar.

-    -   Curly braces in the action code must be balanced.

-    -   The code inside the action can also access the string matched by the expression using the `text` function.

-    -   The code inside the action can also access the parse position at the beginning of the action’s expression using the `offset` function.
-It returns a zero-based character index into the input string.

-    -   The code can also access the line and column at the beginning of the action’s expression using the `line` and `column` functions.
-        Both return one-based indexes.

-    -   The code inside the action can also access options passed to the parser using the `options` variable.

-    -   Note that curly braces in the action code must be balanced.

--   expression1 / expression2 / ... / expressionn

-    Try to match the first expression, if it does not succeed, try the second one, etc. Return the match result of the first successfully matched expression.
-If no expression matches, consider the match failed.

 ## PegJS en los Browser